Holidays and Birthdays

 Student Birthdays

-For the same reasons that we refrain from hosting holiday parties, we also do not celebrate student birthdays during the school day.
-While grade levels and classrooms may have their own traditions for acknowledging students on their birthday, we ask that families refrain from sending in treats, cards, goodie bags, trinkets, food, or other favors for birthdays or other special occasions.
+For the same reasons that we refrain from hosting holiday parties, we have guidelines for how we celebrate student birthdays during the school day.
+Grade levels and classrooms may have their own traditions for acknowledging students on their birthday.
+We ask that families who wish to send in treats for birthdays only bring a small treat to share with the class during their class snack time.
+Please do not sent anything with pop-culture, and please do not send goodie bags.

-We do encourage donating a beautiful book to our school library from our Amazon Wish List in honor of your child’s birthday.
+We also encourage donating a beautiful book to our school library from our Amazon Wish List in honor of your child’s birthday.
 To access the most up-to-date list, visit greatheartsirving.org/wishlist.